 Then make contact, invite journalists to attend for free and make sure you continue to contact them with a press release every time you have a new event.

 One of the best ways to promote your event via email marketing and on social media is to highlight the benefits of your event.

 Come up with five benefits and turn these into a mini-series of posts and emails to share over a period of time.
 It’s much more effective to focus on the benefits of your event than the features e.g date and time.

 – Relaxing and switching off from your weeK

 Gather images, write the copy and schedule.

-Video is a great way to entice your community to attend your event, especially because Facebook and Instagram LOVE video.
-These networks favour video and will therefore extend your organic reach so that more of your audience see your video.
+Video is a great way to entice your community to attend your event, especially as Facebook and Instagram LOVE video.
+These networks favour video and will, therefore, extend your organic reach so that more of your audience see your video.